Steinitz Bach Players

 Pioneering a new sound world

-Having introduced the clarino (natural) trumpet, the cornet, the sackbut, and the baroque flute into the chamber orchestra in the early 1960s, Paul Steinitz then set about using them when possible in performances of Schütz and Bach alongside the modern ones in other sections of the orchestra.
+Having introduced the clarino (natural) trumpet, the cornett, the sackbut and the baroque flute into the chamber orchestra from the early 1960s, Paul Steinitz then set about using them when possible in performances of Schütz and Bach alongside the modern instruments in other sections of the orchestra.
 The results paved the way for listeners to begin to enter this new sound world in Bach performances and for a whole generation of chamber orchestras to experiment and use period instruments comprehensively in the UK by the 1980s.
-Although controversial at the start, the stylistic approach advocated has since been accepted.
-In the beginning heightening the dance element in Bach’s music, lightening the upbeats, brisker tempi and adding appropriate ornamentation were all novel and stimulated new thinking.
-A new approach to the art of playing secco recitatives, especially in the Bach Passions, also enabled the works to be seen and heard in a new light - above all enhancing the enjoyment and appreciation of them by audiences.
+The use of these remarkable instruments and the playing style advocated that clarified the texture of Bach’s buy xanax online music so well has also informed chamber orchestras and ensembles who use instruments of a later period.

 Flexibility in direction